mozilla-mobile/mozilla-vpn-client/README.md

   $ [sudo] gem install xcodeproj
 ```
 2. Install go if you haven't done it before: https://golang.org/dl/

+Some developers have experienced that in step 8 (when you're in XCode) that XCode reports that
+go isn't available and so you can't build the app and dependencies in XCode.
+In this case, a workaround is to symlink go into XCode directory as follows:

+* Find the location of go binary `which go` example output `/usr/local/go/bin/go`
+* Symlink e.g. `sudo ln -s /usr/local/go/bin/go /Applications/Xcode.app/Contents/Developer/usr/bin/go`

+This step needs to be updated each time XCode updates.

 3. Update the submodules:
 ```
   $ git submodule init